renproject/darknode-cli/README.md

 The Darknode Deployer is a command-line tool for managing Darknodes on Republic Protocol.

+## Getting Started on AWS

+To jump straight into running your first Darknode on AWS, checkout our [Getting Started on AWS](./docs/getting-started-on-aws.md) tutorial.

+## Getting Started on Digital Ocean

+> Coming soon!

 ## Installation

 To download and install the Darknode Deployer, open a terminal and run: